joaomlourenco/stocksize/README.md

 ## Introduction

-The package [geometry](https://github.com/LaTeX-Package-Repositories/geometry) is excellent for customuzing the page layout.
+The package [geometry](https://github.com/LaTeX-Package-Repositories/geometry) is excellent for customising the page layout.
 However, changing the page size in the middle of the document only changes the typing area and does not affect the real paper (stock) size.
-This package circunvents this situation by resizing the paper (stock) size to the given size.
+This package circumvents this situation by resizing the paper (stock) size to the given size.

 ## User Interface